22Ifeoma22/automation-must-serve-humans/modules/governance-failure-analysis/deloitte-llm-hallucination-case/README.md

 ## Controls That Prevent This
 - Retrieval-Augmented Generation (**RAG**) from a verified corpus only
-- Citation binding (doc ID + page/section required)
+- Citation binding (doc ID  and page section required)
 - DOI/URL/quote-string validators in CI
 - Human-in-the-loop sign-off with ownership
 - Prompt output/provenance logging for audit